 Construction methods for house logs are very different from modern construction methods.
 For example, house logs are constructed using a three-part system: dry bulky rigid blocking, followed by soft packing filler like oakum, moss, clay or dried animal dung.
-Afterward, a finishing layer is applied by wet-troweling.
+Afterwards, a finishing layer is applied by wet-troweling.
 These materials are usually clay and lime.
 Quarter poles were also nailed lengthwise across log joints.

 Construction methods for house logs should include appropriate insect control.
 The primary material of log houses is wood, which attracts many types of insects, including carpenter ants, termites, and wood-boring beetles.
 Prevention is the best cure, so pest control should be part of your construction plans.

 When planning to build a log home, you must consider the foundation.
 While the foundation is more costly than building a frame or brick home, it adds authentic style and appeal.
-Foundation materials include concrete block, poured concrete, permanent wood foundations, and pre-assembled concrete stud walls or piers.
-Most log homes are built on a concrete block foundation, but concrete block is not the only option.
+Foundation materials include concrete blocks, poured concrete, permanent wood foundations, and pre-assembled concrete stud walls or piers.
+Most log homes are built on a concrete block foundation, but the concrete block is not the only option.

 The climate and location of the building are both factors that must be considered.
 In the case of a temperate climate, logs act as insulators by storing heat during the day and gradually releasing it during the night.
-In such climates, a log building can increase the apparent R-value of a building by 0.1 per inch.
+In such environments, a log building can increase the apparent R-value of a building by 0.1 per inch.
 Similarly, a log building constructed in a sunny climate will increase its R-value by 0.1 per inch.